vagge86/Premier-League-2017-22/1.Data Manipulation/1.1 Combined Table Creation/Combined Table.md

-**Merging of the 5 seasons to 1 summary table and preparation of the final table for our analysis**
+### <ins>Merging of the 5 seasons to 1 summary table</ins>

-In this part I will merge the 5 data sheets to 1 combined table and I will add the necessary columns that will help to conduct the analysis afterwards.
+:zap: In this part I will merge the 5 data sheets to 1 combined table and I will add the necessary columns that will help to conduct the analysis afterwards.

-At first we will create an additional column which shows the season each match took place.
+-At first we will create an additional column which shows the season each match took place:

 **Addition of a "Season" Column and placement after the "Date" Column**
 ```ruby